 Humans have a hand in this as well

-So that explains why the peak sunrise and sunset times are offset from the solstices, but how does Caribou, which sees the sunrise around 4:40 a.m. in June, get its first crack of dawn some 34 minutes before Seattle?
+So that explains why the peak sunrise and sunset times are offset from the solstices, but how does Seattle, which sees a sunset around 4:17 p.m. in early December, get its last crack of dusk some 34 minutes after Caribou, where the sun is down by 3:43 p.m. despite being farther south on the map where winter days are longer?

 Blame the way we set up time zones and how it leaves some towns misaligned with the sun.
 There are 24 hours in a day and 360 degrees of longitude around our spherical planet, so each time zone is set at roughly 15-degree longitude intervals as you circle the globe.